The majority of SQL interview questions are straightforward. You may be asked for definitions, or to write a clearly defined SQL query.

 We’ve done that here, with two breakdowns of SQL case questions with clear solutions.

-Many SQL case questions will ask you to investigate correlation.
+Many SQL case study questions will ask you to investigate correlation.
 In this example SQL case question, we’re looking into this issue: Unsubscribe rates have increased after a new notification system has been introduced.

 Twitter wants to roll out more push notifications to users because they think users are missing out on good content.
 Twitter decides to do this in an A/B test.